akka/alpakka/docs/src/main/paradox/hdfs.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="hdfs" }

 ## Specifying a Hadoop Version

 By default, HDFS connector uses Hadoop **3.1.0**.
 If you are using a different version of Hadoop,